Call Us!

 This option is for frugal pros only because suggesting it to your significant other could result in some friction unless you are both firmly on the frugal living bandwagon.

-While celebrating Valentine’s Day is fun, it’s not necessary, and you can always choose to opt-out of celebrating completely.
-My husband and I have recently scaled back our Valentine’s Day celebrations, and it’s an excellent way to save money.
-What surprised me was how much relief I felt once we decided not to celebrate Valentine’s Day.
-I’d never realized how much pressure I’d put on myself to make Valentine’s Day a memorable experience until suddenly that weight was lifted.
+While celebrating Valentine’s Day is fun, it’s not necessary, and you can always choose to opt out of celebrating completely.
+People who scaled back their Valentine’s Day celebrations often felt a surprising sense of relief.
+They’d never realized how much pressure they put on themselves to make Valentine’s Day a memorable experience, until suddenly that weight was lifted.

-If you have a spouse that understands your frugal intentions, you may be able to suggest that Valentine’s Day is just a day.
+If you have a significant other who understands your frugal intentions, you may be able to suggest that Valentine’s Day is just a day.
 Maybe you don’t need to celebrate it with extravagant declarations of your love for one another.
 You can stick to Valentine’s Day on a budget.
+A 2025 Numerator survey found that over 45% of couples are looking for ways to celebrate that prioritize connection rather than expenditure.

-This Valentine’s Day, my husband and I plan to cook a nice meal together, share a bottle of wine and snuggle up on the couch with a good movie.
-This plan will save us hundreds of dollars this year, and we don’t have to worry about dressing up, dinner reservations, flower deliveries or jewelry purchases.
-We will be happier for it, and our wallets will be, too.
+This Valentine’s Day, a growing number of people are planning to cook a nice meal, share a bottle of wine, or snuggle up on the couch with a good movie.
+This plan can save hundreds of dollars this year!
+As a bonus, you don’t have to worry about dressing up, dinner reservations, flower deliveries, or jewelry purchases.
+If frugality appeals to you, this plan will certainly make you happier, and your wallet too!

 Share this page